12 lesser-known nu-metal songs that everyone needs to hear

 While their groundbreaking self-titled 1999 album is definitely still within the genre boundaries of nu-metal, Slipknot were already hinting at their broader metallic horizons in the dark corners of the record.
 One such cranny is Diluted, which opens with a rabid thrash riff that picks back up in the chorus amid the band’s chunky, mental-asylum psychedelia.
 Corey Taylor is showing off his lyrical prowess as well, with phrases like ‘It itches and seethes, it festers and breathes’ exemplifying Slipknot’s in-depth take on filth and instability.
 A subterranean classic loved by those in the know.

 Powerman 5000 – The Son of X-51

 Powerman 5000 are the ultimate example of a nu-metal band who were extra rewarding for those willing to dig past the singles.
 The Son of X‑51 is a bouncy rager with full-on momentum, using simple riffs to powerful effect.
 Not only that, but the chorus – especially at the track’s close – shows off just how much frontman Spider 1 can growl along with the rest of them.
 Definitely on the ‘evil disco’ side of things, but not so much that it won’t get a metal crowd leaping into the air.

 Evanescence – Taking Over Me

-Taking Over Me might be the most widely-known B-side on this list – though not one of the radio singles from Evanescence’s 2003 debut Fallen, the song is widely known and loved by their fanbase.
-That makes sense, given the track’s sweeping emotion, earworm chorus, and nuanced vocal performance by Amy Lee (that high note midway through the second refrain – classic!).
+Taking Over Me might be the most widely-known B‑side on this list; though not one of the radio singles from Evanescence’s 2003 debut Fallen, the song is widely known and loved by their fanbase.
+That makes sense, given its sweeping emotion, earworm chorus, and nuanced vocal performance by Amy Lee (that high note midway through the second refrain – classic!).
 Not only that, but Taking Over Me sees the band going more goth than rap-rock, paving the way for the genre niche they would eventually champion.